NazarOliynyk/pageobject_gmail/README.md

  - Page Object with @FindBy annotations and initialization via org.openqa.selenium.support.PageFactory.

  - Business Object with encapsulation of business logic

+ - Custom decorator which enables custom elements with specific methods.
+Decorator itself works with reflection to provide necessary handling of @FindBy annotations.

 **Precondition of test** - Sending of a default letter to compare with the initial letter by their time of sending

 Reporting - allure.